-The system architecture is created during the system design phase of the system development process presented in Section 2.2.1 and respectively Section 2.2.2.
+The architecture of a system under development is created during the system design phase of the development process, as shown in Section 2.2.1 and respectively Section 2.2.2.
 The software architecture represents all the software components of the system under analysis along with their respective interfaces and the relations between them.
-The software components may be modeled via graphical notations, e.g., UML 2, and then implemented manually, or the software components can be created as executable models, from which the respective source code is automatically generated with the help of a toolchain which supports model-based engineering.
+The software components may be modeled via graphical notations, e.g., unified modeling language (UML), and then implemented manually, or the software components can be created as executable models, from which the respective source code is automatically generated with the help of a toolchain which supports model-based engineering.
 In industrial domains such as automotive or aeronautics, there are commercial toolchains which have established themselves over years long experience, e.g., MATLAB/SIMULINK [BD97], ASCET-SD [LBBZ97], or ANSYS SCADE [CPP17].

-In the survey in [LFD+19], Luckuck et al. point out a wide range of methods used to describe in the software architecture of autonomous robotic systems.
+In their survey from 2019, Luckuck et al. [LFD+19] point out a wide range of methods used to describe in the software architecture of autonomous robotic systems.
 Several of these methods produce executable models, from which the respective source code is generated.
 Some of these methods use executable graphical notations such as restricted Finite State Machines [MRW06] and ARMARX statecharts [WOK+16] to produce executable C++ code.
-Model-driven engineering approaches, e.g., the BRICS component model [BKH+13] and the architecture description language MONTIARCAUTOMATON [RRRW14], translate models into platform-specific component models or into source code aimed at specific robotic platforms, e.g., Ros (cf. [LFD+19]).
-The system requirements can then be checked through the executable software program or through the simulation of the executable models.
+Model-driven engineering approaches, e.g., the BRICS component model [BKH+13] and the architecture description language MONTIARCAUTOMATON [RRRW14], translate models into platform-specific component models or into source code aimed at specific robotic platforms, e.g., ROS (cf. [LFD+19]).
+The system requirements can then be checked through the execution of the executable software program or through the simulation of the executable models.

 Nevertheless, for a highly safety-critical system function, e.g., an automotive function with ASIL C or ASIL D, irrefutable proof is necessary that the respective function satisfies its functional and safety requirements.
-Formal verification methods can provide mathematical proof for the correctness of safety-critical systems with respect to their specified system requirements.
+Formal verification methods can provide mathematical proof for the correctness of safety-critical systems with respect to their system requirements or system properties.
 This is achieved based on the unambiguous semantics of the property specification which formalizes the verification goal and of the system model which formally describes the system to be verified.
 Luckcuck et al. [LFD+19] survey several methods used for the formal modeling of autonomous robotic systems and their environment.
-Many of these methods rely on state-transition models, e.g., Petri nets (cf. [CDG07], [CL07]), [DWFZ12], [FJN+11], finite transition systems ([FJN+11], [DWFZ12], [GJD13], [WDF+16]), or probabilistic models such as discrete-time Markov chains and Markov decision processes (cf. [KDF12]).
-Other approaches use set-based formalisms, e.g., Z specification (cf. [LDSW09]) or Event-B ([TPT+12]), dynamic logic (cf. [SKA13]), process algebra (cf. [OAH+14], [MBL+13]) or ontologies (cf. [MV09], [PCR+13]).
+Many of these methods rely on state-transition models, e.g., Petri nets (cf. [CDG07], [CL07]), [FJN+11]), finite transition systems ([DWFZ12], [GJD13], [WDF+16]), or probabilistic models such as discrete-time Markov chains and Markov decision processes (cf. [KDF12]).
+Other approaches use set-based formalisms, e.g., Z specification (cf. [LDSW09]) or Event-B (cf. [TPT+12]), dynamic logic (cf. [MGP13]), process algebra (cf. [MBL+13], [OAH+14]) or ontologies (cf. [MV09], [PCR+13]).